 You may need to run extra commands before or after your build to get your site in the right state.
 For example, you may need to install npm packages for your site.

 On CloudCannon, you can run extra commands at different points of the build using a build hook.
 For more information, see the build hook documentation.

 If you can’t figure out why your site failed to build, don’t hesitate to get in touch with our support team.
 We’re always here to help.

 If you're reading your build logs in CloudCannon, you'll see a build step that runs

-CloudCannon Reader is the tool that scans your global configuration file and processes your collections.
+The CloudCannon Eleventy Plugin is a tool that scans your global configuration file and processes your collections.
 This tool runs automatically, so there isn't anything you need to do.

-If you want to look under the hood or customize your config further, Reader is open-source on GitHub at CloudCannon/reader.
+We'll cover the CloudCannon Configuration file in a later step of this guide.
+If you want to look under the hood or customize your setup further, this plugin is open-source on GitHub at CloudCannon Eleventy plugin.